Stochastic Maximum Principle with Default: Framework

 \section{Framework}

 Let $(\Omega,\mathcal{G},P)$ be a complete probability space.
-We assume that this space is equipped with a one-dimensional standard Brownian motion $W$ and we denote by $\mathbb{F}:=(\mathcal{F}_{t})_{t\geq0}$ the right continuous complete filtration generated by $W$.
-On this space, let $\tau$ be a random time.
-This random time may represent a default time in credit- or counterparty risk, or a death time in actuarial issues.
-The random time $\tau$ is not assumed to be an $\mathbb{F}$-stopping time.
-Therefore, we will use filtration enlargement.
-Let $\mathbb{G}$ be the smallest right continuous extension of $\mathbb{F}$ that turns $\tau$ into a $\mathbb{G}$-stopping time.
-More precisely $\mathbb{G}:=(\mathcal{G}_{t} )_{t\geq0}$, where $\mc{G}_t$ is defined by
+We assume that this space is equipped with a one-dimensional standard Brownian motion $W$ and a single jump process $H_{t}=\mathbf{1}_{\tau\leq t},\ t\in\lbrack0,T],$ where the random variable $\tau$ is positive and may represent a default time in credit- or counterparty risk, or a death time in actuarial issues\footnote{If $\tau$ is a death time, the control is often stopped at this time.
+This complicates the problem, see e.g., Bouchard and Pham \cite{BouchardPham}, Choulli and Yansori \cite{ChoulliYansori} and Jeanblanc et al. \cite{JeanblancEtAl}.}.
+We assume that this default can appear at any time, i.e. $P(\tau\geq t)>0$ for any $t\geq0$.
+We denote by $\mathbb{G}:=(\mathcal{G}_{t})_{t\geq0}$ the complete natural filtration of $W$ and $H$.
+We assume that $W$ is a $\mathbb{G}$-Brownian motion.